Victim Blaming in Action

 Once you learn to identify this pattern of victim-blaming, you will notice it time and again.
 The recent statements by high-ranking Indian police officials attributing rape to the clothes women wear, for example, focused on what women wear, implicitly putting the burden of change on them.
 And the spotlight – the media storm that followed – focused on this issue, not the men who are doing the raping.

-Another trope that is often seen in victim-blaming is what one might call the helplessness of the perpetrator.
+Geetha T.G. has pointed out another trope that is often seen in victim-blaming – what one might call the helplessness of the perpetrator.
 While the spotlight is on the victim most of the time, it is shone on the perpetrator for an all too brief moment either to commiserate with or to bemoan the helplessness of the perpetrator, who is cut some slack, as if to say, “What else could you expect, in the light of such behavior by the victim?”
 The crime is cast as a natural reaction, even Greek tragedy.
 And thus the seam between the perpetrator and victim dissolves, and their roles become equivalent in the eyes of society.
 This New York Times report on the gang rape of an 11-year old girl offers an appalling example:

 “The case has rocked this East Texas community to its core and left many residents in the working-class neighborhood where the attack took place with unanswered questions.
 Among them is, if the allegations are proved, how could their young men have been drawn into such an act?